Start an Application

 Narrow your Search

 Welcome!
-Applications are now being accepted for the first ever Walter and Peggy Grauman Fellowship in Classical Music at the Wallis Annenberg Center for the Performing Arts.
+Applications are now being accepted for the Walter and Peggy Grauman Fellowship in Classical Music at the Wallis Annenberg Center for the Performing Arts.

 ABOUT THE GRAUMAN FELLOWSHIP

 The Walter and Peggy Grauman Fellowship in Classical Music is made possible by the generosity of performing arts philanthropist and Wallis Ambassador Peggy Parker Grauman and her late husband Walter Grauman.
 The Grauman Fellowship in Classical Music, the first-ever Fellowship program at The Wallis and the first of its type in Los Angeles County, will provide an annual Fellowship Award of $15,000 to advance the career of an exceptionally talented emerging classical pianist or strings musician based in Los Angeles.

 The program is intended to support the Fellow during the transition from formal education and training to the professional music world.
 The Fellow will have an inside look at how classical music is programmed, how artists are selected, how shows are marketed, and the essential role of philanthropic support.
 In addition to receiving a $15,000 Fellowship award, the Grauman Fellow will receive mentorship from The Wallis, including live performance opportunities, guidance related to successful auditioning, and the chance to meet with and learn from leading artists.
 The Fellow will also be asked to plan and implement a community-based outreach project designed to promote awareness and appreciation of classical music in Los Angeles County.
 The Wallis will announce the selection of a Grauman Fellow annually.